 Healthy hummus recipe

-Our healthy hummus recipe will turn any dull salad into a delight.
+Our healthy hummus recipe will turn any dull salad to a captivating delight.
 Let's be honest; your greens can be a bit dull, day after week, month in and out.
 Yet that is what we all ought to be doing.

 This looks like a bit of a dog's breakfast, but it simply scrumptious and to boot contains five of the mandatory eight coloured foods we should be enjoying every day; actually we aim for fifteen.
 That's where the bioactive nutrients that promote wellness and help prevent disease are to be found.